Dragon1 Open Standard: Architecture Principles

 • Solution Principles

-• 'business function principles', like Logistic principles, HR principles, etc..
+• 'business function principles', like Logistic principles, HR principles, etc.

 Best Practice on Enterprise Architecture Principles

 Dragon1 is a best practice for architecture principles.
-The picture below draws a high-level overview of how working with architecture principles can be easily embedded into any organization that want to realize one of the seven benefits of Enterprise Architecture.
+The picture below draws a high-level overview of how working with architecture principles can be easily embedded into any organization that wants to realize one of the seven benefits of Enterprise Architecture.

 This visualization shows the Dragon1 best practice in working with enterprise architecture principles.